-Moreover, CPSC's claim that the standard will be publicly available in ASTM's reading room after it promulgates the Proposed Rule does nothing to satisfy the Commission's obligation to ensure the standard's availability during notice and comment.
-See 5 U.S.C. §§ 553 & 706(2)(D); Portland Cement Ass'n v.
+Moreover, CPSC's claim that the standard is publicly available "[b]y permission of ASTM" in a read-only file that cannot be freely used or distributed-does not satisfy the Commission's obligation to ensure the standard's availability during notice and comment.
+Id.; see also 5 U.S.C. §§ 553 & 706(2)(D); Portland Cement Ass'n v.
 Ruckelshaus, 486 F.2d 375, 393 (D.C.
 1973) ("It is not consonant with the purpose of a rule-making proceeding to promulgate rules on the basis of inadequate data, or on data that, [in] critical degree, is known only to the agency.").